FRAMEWORK

 Personal-life AI users

 Often the same person as above in a different hat.
 Running life admin, property, finance, school and tutoring with AI.
-Often where the AgentOS habit is most easily learned, then carried into work.
+Often where the operating-model habit is most easily learned, then carried into work.

 How we help: